 Number one is going to be time.
 A big thing that you see, again, on places like Bigger Pockets, with people asking about “How do I raise money for the deals?”, they’ll say that “I’ve done a couple deals in the past, fix and flips, or small multifamily deals, and I want to raise capital.
 How do I find investors?”
 And whenever I see a post like that, I always respond with saying that you just start with your current network.
-You need to start with people that you already know, because people that are going to invest with you are going to know you already and trust you already… Because since you don’t have experience, you can’t really leverage that experience in order to get strangers or people that you’ve recently met to invest with you, because there’s no proof that you’re going to be able to execute the business plan properly, and to get them their returns, and to keep their capital.
+You need to start with people that you already know because people that are going to invest with you are going to know you already and trust you already… Because, since you don’t have experience, you can’t really leverage that experience in order to get strangers or people that you’ve recently met to invest with you because there’s no proof that you’re going to be able to execute the business plan properly and to get them their returns and to keep their capital.

-Whereas if you reach out to people that you already know, then you have that business background that you need, and that education foundation, they’ll know that, and they’ll know that maybe you’ve been trusting in the past for a certain situation… Or for some reason or another they’ve known you long enough and they trust you and they’ll invest in your deal.
+Whereas, if you reach out to people that you already know, then you have that business background that you need and that education foundation, they’ll know that, and they’ll know that maybe you’ve been trusting in the past for a certain situation… Or, for some reason or another, they’ve known you long enough and they trust you and they’ll invest in your deal.

-Obviously, the first way to gain trust is going to be that time factor. you need to spend time with these people in order to gain their trust to invest.
+Obviously, the first way to gain trust is going to be that time factor.
+You need to spend time with these people in order to gain their trust to invest.
 Back to the Bigger Pockets question about “How do I get people to invest with me?”, start with your current network, start with people that you’ve known for at least a couple of years.

 Now, if you don’t know anyone at all, or if you haven’t known anyone for a couple of years, then obviously you’re gonna need to work on that first before you have the potential to raise capital.
 Obviously, you can get over this by partnering with someone else who does this, but this is specifically for you trying to raise capital yourself… The answer is going to be time.

 Obviously, now that he’s done over 10 deals, this time horizon decreases to maybe even a couple of months.
-As you complete more deals, the time horizon for how long you need to know someone before you’re getting their trust will decrease, because – this transitions to number two – of your expertise.
+As you complete more deals, the time horizon for how long you need to know someone before you’re getting their trust will decrease because – this transitions to number two – of your expertise.

 So the second way to gain trust is through your expertise.
 You display your expertise in a way that a potential investor understands.
-You’ve done a few deals, and now you know what you’re talking about, so you can set up a lead capture form on your website, for example, where people can contact you if they want to learn more about investing in your deals.
+You’ve done a few deals and now you know what you’re talking about, so you can set up a lead capture form on your website, for example, where people can contact you if they want to learn more about investing in your deals.

-Or your ten investors starting out, you’ve done such a good job and you know what you’re talking about, that they refer you to other people, who in turn come and reach out to you to ask you about the deal, and since you know what you’re talking about, you can get them interested based off of their communication style.
+Or your ten investors starting out.
+You’ve done such a good job, and you know what you’re talking about, that they refer you to other people who, in turn, come and reach out to you to ask you about the deal, and since you know what you’re talking about, you can get them interested based off of their communication style.

-For example, you want to make sure you obviously displaying your expertise in a way the investor understands; a salesperson understands differently than an engineer, who understands differently than a business owner, who understands differently than a seasoned investor.
-So if you’re talking to a salesperson, then you’re going to display your expertise a lot differently than you are to an engineer, who probably wants to know more about the actual numbers; or the salesperson wants more high-level, overview of the actual business plan.
+For example, you want to make sure you obviously displaying your expertise in a way the investor understands; a salesperson understands differently than an engineer who understands differently than a business owner who understands differently than a seasoned investor.
+So, if you’re talking to a salesperson, then you’re going to display your expertise a lot differently than you are to an engineer, who probably wants to know more about the actual numbers; or the salesperson wants more high-level overview of the actual business plan.

-So again, it’s not only displaying your expertise, but displaying it in a way that the person you’re talking to understands.
-Of course, if you’ve done a few deals, then that’s how you’re gonna be able to display your expertise, talk about those first few deals… But if you haven’t, again, this is where that past experience and education comes into play.
-You’ve got your past real estate or business experience, and you can talk about that… And obviously, you haven’t done a syndication deal yet, but you can communicate how you are going to be able to successfully execute the business plan based off of your past real estate and business success.
+So again, it’s not only displaying your expertise but displaying it in a way that the person you’re talking to understands.
+Of course, if you’ve done a few deals, then that’s how you’re gonna be able to display your expertise.
+Talk about those first few deals… But if you haven’t, again, this is where that past experience and education comes into play.
+You’ve got your past real estate or business experience and you can talk about that… And, obviously, you haven’t done a syndication deal yet, but you can communicate how you are going to be able to successfully execute the business plan based off of your past real estate and business success.

 Also, a great way to display your expertise is through your thought leadership platform, which is something else we’ve talked about on the Syndication School.
-So if you’ve got your interview-based thought leadership platform, you’re talking to apartment professionals and people are listening to your podcast, and they look at you as a credible expert, because you’re out there talking to the movers and shakers in the industry… And I know I’ve said this before, but a lot of people will reach out to Joe, who are interested in investing, and they mention that they feel that they already know him because of his podcast.
+So, if you’ve got your interview-based thought leadership platform, you’re talking to apartment professionals and people are listening to your podcast, and they look at you as a credible expert because you’re out there talking to the movers and shakers in the industry… And, I know I’ve said this before, but a lot of people will reach out to Joe who are interested in investing, and they mention that they feel that they already know him because of his podcast.

-And then lastly, you’re gonna display expertise through your team.
-You wanna use your expertise, but also your team’s expertise to gain the trust of the investors.
+And then, lastly, you’re gonna display expertise through your team.
+You wanna use your expertise but also your team’s expertise to gain the trust of the investors.
 Talk about their background, how many deals they’ve done in the past, things like that.

-And then lastly, a way to gain trust is just the good old-fashioned personal connection… Because at the end of the day, people make decisions – and that includes investment decisions – based on emotions, not rationality or analytically.
-You need to figure out what they care about, and then see whether you can align with that thing in a genuine way.
+And then, lastly, a way to gain trust is just the good old-fashioned personal connection… Because, at the end of the day, people make decisions – and that includes investment decisions – based on emotions, not rationality or analytically.
+You need to figure out what they care about and then see whether you can align with that thing in a genuine way.
 If you’re able to do this when you’re communicating with investors or potential investors, or just anyone you meet or know, is ask them what’s been the highlight of their week – maybe some business deal they’ve done, something with their family… Just to kind of build that personal connection.

 So when you’re talking to investors, later on in the series we’ll focus on how to actually communicate and have these conversations with investors… But for now, the rule of thumb is the 80/20 rule, which is 80% of the time they should be talking, 20% of the time you should be talking… Again, with the purpose of identifying some sort of need that they have that you can provide the solution to with your syndication business.

-Overall, the three ways to gain trust is time, displaying expertise and building a personal connection.
+Overall, the three ways to gain trust is time, displaying expertise, and building a personal connection.
 That concludes this episode, where you took the five-question sanity test to gain your mindset as it relates to raising capital.
-We also talked about the six ways to overcome any fears or limiting beliefs you have about using other people’s money… And finally, we talked about the three ways to gain trust from potential investors, because the primary reason people invest is because they trust the syndicator.
+We also talked about the six ways to overcome any fears or limiting beliefs you have about using other people’s money… And, finally, we talked about the three ways to gain trust from potential investors because the primary reason people invest is because they trust the syndicator.

-In part two we are going to have a discussion about the different types of structures, because you need to know what type of syndication structure you’re going to pursue before you start reaching out to passive investors… Because the ways that you’re allowed to reach out to them, as well as the actual qualifications of the investor varies from structure to structure.
+In part two, we are going to have a discussion about the different types of structures because you need to know what type of syndication structure you’re going to pursue before you start reaching out to passive investors… Because the ways that you’re allowed to reach out to them, as well as the actual qualifications of the investor, varies from structure to structure.

-To listen to the other Syndication School series about the how-to’s of apartment syndications and to download those free documents, visit SyndicationSchool.com.
+To listen to the other Syndication School series about the how-tos of apartment syndications, and to download those free documents, visit SyndicationSchool.com.